 whale watching, to storm monitoring, meteor showers, protecting top secret documents and yes, even the odd UFO!

 Donating cash to support future development - features and bug fixes - and to help pay for hosting charges would make a real tangible difference to the project.
-If you are interested in contributing in other ways - code enhancements, bug fixes or marketing opportunites i'd love to hear from you!
+If you are interested in contributing in other ways - code enhancements, bug fixes or marketing/ business opportunites i'd love to hear from you!

 iSpy uses adapted open source code from the following projects: